MARN-5895/Website/assignments/02/README.md

 # Assignment 2: Automating tasks using the Unix terminal
+Two of the most common basic computational tasks in scientific research are renaming a large number of files and running a script multiple times with different input files.
+This assignment you help you learn how to leverage the terminal shell to automate these tasks.

 ## Step 1: Launch a terminal shell on a jupyterlab running on Storrs HPC